BocanOnline/PythonUtilities/README.md

-# 🧭 PythonUtilities — The Bocan Online Developer Toolkit
+# PythonUtilities — The Bocan Online Developer Toolkit

-A unified command-line toolkit for creating, discovering, and managing Bocan Online projects.
+A unified command-line toolkit for creating, discovering, and managing Bocan Online and Bocan Studio projects.

 ---